opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ## Queues, busses and the Messenger component (Tobias Nyholm)

-* Stach is Last-in, first-out
+* Stack is top and buttom - Last-in, first-out
-* Queue in back and front - last in, first out
+* Queue is back and front - last in, first out
+*